KFSN-TV: News operation

 KFSN's logo for newscasts, used from 2022.

 KFSN-TV presently broadcasts 42 hours of locally produced newscasts each week (with seven hours each weekday and 3 1/2 hours each on Saturdays and Sundays); in regards to the number of hours devoted to news programming, it is the highest local newscast output among the broadcast television stations in the Fresno market.
 Unlike most ABC affiliates in the Pacific Time Zone, the station does not broadcast a 5:30 p.m. newscast on weekdays, opting to fill the half-hour with ABC World News Tonight (as a result of that program airing one hour earlier than other ABC stations in the time zone, KFSN airs an extension of its 6 p.m. newscast in World News recommended 6:30 timeslot).
 In addition, the station produces the public affairs program Valley Focus, which airs Sundays at 10 a.m.

-KFSN has dominated the local news ratings in the San Joaquin Valley for decades, dating back to its pre-ABC-merger years as a CBS affiliate.
-Its 5 p.m. newscast, Live at Five frequently attracts more viewers than all other area stations combined.
-Due to Fresno's CBS affiliate using the branding, KFSN's newscasts are not branded Eyewitness News, nor does it use the Gari Media Group-composed "Eyewitness News" music package, like most of ABC's other owned-and-operated stations.
-Instead, KFSN retains the Action News branding made famous at Philadelphia sister station WPVI-TV, when the format debuted on that station in 1970.
-KFSN also used the original version of 615 Music's "News One" music package from 1994 to 2014, also used at the time by San Francisco sister station, KGO-TV.